vladichos/Financial-Pipeline-in-Microsoft-Fabric/Documentation/Architecture.md

 ## Bronze Layer (Raw Data)
 **Purpose:** To store raw, unprocessed data.
-Used Vantage API to retrieve data from the stock market, the file is proceced in a
+Used Vantage API to retrieve data from the stock market and store it in a file within a lakehouse

 ![](Screenshots/fileinLakehouse.png)